Matrix majorization in large samples: Abstract

 \section{Abstract}

-The matrix majorization problem asks, given two tuples of probability vectors, whether there exists a single stochastic matrix transforming one tuple into the other.
-Solving an open problem due to Mu {\it et al}, we show that if certain monotones\,---\,namely multivariate extensions of R\'enyi divergences\,---\,are strictly ordered between the two tuples, then for sufficiently large $n$, there exists a stochastic matrix taking $n$ copies of each input distribution to $n$ copies of the corresponding output distribution.
-The same conditions, with non-strict ordering for the monotones, are also necessary for such asymptotic matrix majorization.
+One tuple of probability vectors is more informative than another tuple when there exists a single stochastic matrix transforming the probability vectors of the first tuple into the probability vectors of the other.
+This is called matrix majorization.
+Solving an open problem raised by Mu {\it et al}, we show that if certain monotones\,---\,namely multivariate extensions of R\'enyi divergences\,---\,are strictly ordered between the two tuples, then for sufficiently large $n$, there exists a stochastic matrix taking the $n$-fold Kronecker power of each input distribution to the $n$-fold Kronecker power of the corresponding output distribution.
+The same conditions, with non-strict ordering for the monotones, are also necessary for such matrix majorization in large samples.

-Our result also yields a map that approximately converts a single copy of each input distribution to the corresponding output distribution with the help of a catalyst that is returned unchanged.
+Our result also gives conditions for the existence of a sequence of statistical maps that asymptotically (with vanishing error) convert a single copy of each input distribution to the corresponding output distribution with the help of a catalyst that is returned unchanged.
 Allowing for transformation with arbitrarily small error, we find conditions that are both necessary and sufficient for such catalytic matrix majorization.

 We derive our results by building on a general algebraic theory of preordered semirings recently developed by one of the authors.
-This also allows us to recover various existing results on asymptotic and catalytic majorization as well as relative majorization in a unified manner.
+This also allows us to recover various existing results on majorization in large samples and in the catalytic regime as well as relative majorization in a unified manner.